uid-11222/npm-statistic/README.md

 You can run npm-statistic with any frequency, because if the package has not changed statistics, new records in the file does not occur (changes only the timestamp of the last update statistics).
 Therefore, the statistics file size is always limited by the number of changes in the statistics on package npm-page.

 If you add nonexistent package to config, npm-statistic saves "stats" for this package, but with response status 404 (it is convenient to store the statuses 500, 503 and so on, when www.npmjs.com works with problems).

+Config field "open" contain maximum number of opened stats requests (if there is no such field, default value is 2).
+The higher the value, the faster will be updated packages statistics, but also the greater the likelihood of disconnection.
+Config field "retry" contain timeout (in milliseconds) between attempts to send stat request (if there is no such field, default value is 512).

 ## Tests ##
 ```bash